 The first prisoners at Auschwitz included German prisoners transferred from Sachsenhausen concentration camp in Germany, where they had been incarcerated as repeat criminal offenders, and Polish political prisoners from Lodz via Dachau concentration camp and from Tarnow in Krakow District of the Generalgouvernement (that part of German- occupied Poland not annexed to Nazi Germany, linked administratively to German East Prussia, or incorporated into the German-occupied Soviet Union).

-Similar to most German concentration camps, Auschwitz I was constructed to serve three purposes:
+Like most German concentration camps, Auschwitz I was constructed for three purposes:

 1) to incarcerate real and perceived enemies of the Nazi regime and the German occupation authorities in Poland for an indefinite period of time

-3) to serve as a site to physically eliminate small, targeted groups of the population whose death was determined by the SS and police authorities to be essential to the security of Nazi Germany.
+3) to serve as a site to kill small, targeted groups of the population whose death was determined by the SS and police authorities to be essential to the security of Nazi Germany.

 Like some concentration camps, Auschwitz I had a gas chamber and crematorium.
 Initially, SS engineers constructed an improvised gas chamber in the basement of the prison block, Block 11.
 Later a larger, permanent gas chamber was constructed as part of the original crematorium in a separate building outside the prisoner compound.